rust-basel/fullstack-rust-workshop/src/12-backend_unique_lists.md

 Now that we adapted the existing routes, let's add a new one to create a fresh list.
 As we only have to request a `/list` endpoint without to provide any data - we can get away with a `GET` endpoint.
-Usually, when you want to create new ressources server side, you would supply a `post` with some data.
+Usually, when you want to create new resources server side, you would supply a `post` with some data.
 But for our case we do not need this.

 What we need though is a response for this endpoint, as we want to know the `list_uuid` of the newly created list.